campbe13/docker-ecq2020/README.md

 * uses alpine latest
 * install xeyes
 * simple poc using an X11 app (needed --net=host)
 * tested on / runs on
     * ubuntu 18.04 (created & run)
+## own-fortune
+working, not in the registry

+* uses alpine latest
+* install fortune, figlet, writes to stdout
+* tested on / runs on
+    * ubuntu 18.04 (created & run)